kassiwinter/csc-466-finalproject/README.md

 * Design project structure
   * Which classes do we want to keep?
   * What classes do we want to create?
-* Clean data set
+* Clean data set ✅
-* Expand list of noise/stop words
+* Expand list of noise/stop words ✅
   * https://github.com/stopwords-iso/stopwords-en/blob/master/stopwords-en.txt
 * Implement a stemming function?
+* Read data into DocumentCollection
 * Final report
     * Goals
     * Design